chanzuckerberg/single-cell/rfcs/xxxx-authorization/text.md

 ## tl;dr

-Authorization involves checking the visibility/owner of a collection, and handling obfuscated URLs.
+Authorization involves checking the visibility/owner of a collection, and handling capability URLs.

 ## Problem Statement | Background

 From the ticket: https://github.com/chanzuckerberg/corpora-data-portal/issues/750

     The Portal and Explorer now both implement authentication using Auth0.
     And, when a collection is private, the Portal verifies that the requester is authenticated and is the owner of the collection.
     We have a couple more authorization requirements we need to design:

     1. The Explorer needs to know about authz.
 Currently, it checks the user's identity so it can associate user annotations with the correct user.
      But it also needs to apply the authorization logic that's currently in the Portal: only let the owner see private data.
     2. We have a long-lived bearer token (aka obfuscated uuid) authz use case that needs to work in Portal and Explorer.

     Right now all the authz information lives in the Portal, so the Explorer has no idea what an "owner" is.
     Also, the design needs to not harm performance in the explorer: things like caching in the instances and the CDN should still work correctly.

+For this document, `obfuscated_uuid` will refer to the field in the collection's table in the portal database.  `capability URL` will refer to any URL that embeds an `obfuscated_uuid`.
+It has the same meaning as `bearer token` in this context.

-## [Optional] Product Requirements
+## Product Requirements

-### Requirements for obfuscated uuid
+### Requirements for capability URLs.

-From the 0001-data-portal-architecture, under Publishing a Collection Privately:

-    Publishing a collection privately runs the full data processing pipeline on the given collection details and datasets and delivers a URL where the submitted may view their generated collection page as well as their dataset(s) in cellxgene.
-This URL, under the hood, will point to a permanent URL but will be unindexed and obfuscated (though sharable)....

 A collection that has visibility=PRIVATE, may have an obfuscated_uuid.
-If present then the collection can be accessed using the obfuscated_uuid in place of the normal collection uuid.
-API's like `/dp/v1/collections/{collection_uuid}`, can be accessed through this
-URI: `/dp/v1/collections/{obfuscated_uuid}`, with the following differences:
+If present then the collection can be accessed using the obfuscated_uuid in place of the normal collection uuid, which is the capability URL  APIs like `/dp/v1/collections/{collection_uuid }`, can be accessed through this capability URL: `/dp/v1/collections/{obfuscated_uuid}`, with the following differences:

-If the obfuscated_uuid is used, then no checks for visibility or user id are performed.
-Anyone with the obfuscated_uuid will have access.
+If the capability URL is used, then no checks for visibility or user id are performed.
+Anyone with the capability URL will have access.

-The obfuscated_uuid does not expire, however it can be revoked.
+The capability URL does not expire, however it can be revoked.

 An obfuscated_uuid applies to a collection, and not a dataset, and a collection can have only one.

-Links to the cellxgene explorer from the portal will need to include some information about the obfuscated uuid, so that those possessing the URL can also explore the data.
+Links to the cellxgene explorer from the portal will include the obfuscated_uuid, so that those possessing the URL can also explore the data.
-For example, instead of `/e/<dataset_name>.cxg`, we use `/e/<obfuscated_uuid>/<dataset_name>.cxg`.
+For example, instead of `/e/<dataset_name>.cxg`, we can use `/e/<obfuscated_uuid>/<dataset_name>.cxg`.
-Or perhaps the obfuscate_uuid can be included as part of the query string.
+Or perhaps the obfuscated_uuid can be included as part of the query string.

 ## Detailed Design | Architecture | Implementation